 Opportunity Description of the opportunity Energy efficiency Energy efficiency is a priority in both our designs and our day-to-day operations.
 In this regard we are con- stantly reviewing our standards to guarantee that they are in line with cutting-edge practices and imple- menting new programmes to advance on the path of continuous improvement and sustainability in our op- erations.
-We work closely with our suppliers and other organisations to promote the rational and efficient use of energy throughout the value chain. (i) More information in section 5.6.1.
+We work closely with our suppliers and other organisations to promote the rational and efficient use of energy throughout the value chain.
+1 More information in section 5.6.1.
 Our approach to decarbonisation and energy management of this Report.
 Generation of renewable energies The generation and acquisition of energy from renewable sources is a core pillar of the architecture of our business model.
 To achieve this, we invest in generating renewable energy at our own operating centres.
 We use our own solar thermal, solar photovoltaic or wind energy, as well as facilities to harness geothermal energy.
-Furthermore, by means of our Join Life standard, we promote the generation of renewable energies in our supply chain. - (i) More information in sections 5.6.1.
+Furthermore, by means of our Join Life standard, we promote the generation of renewable energies in our supply chain.
+C C () More information in sections 5.6.1.
 Our approach to decarbonisation and energy management and 5.4.3.
 Join Life programme of this Report.
-Sustainable building We make the necessary investments in all our headquarters, platforms and stores to control the consumption of resources, to reduce that consumption and to mitigate its impact.
-For example, when building our headquarters, they are designed in accordance with bioclimatic criteria, encouraging the installation of photovoltaic panels, harnessing rain water for non-drinking uses and ensuring that lighting systems are self-regulating in accordance with external light conditions.
-In 2021, we highlight the new Zara.com building, with a surface area of 67,000 m 2 and equipped with the latest advances in technology and sustainability.
+Sustainable building We make the necessary investments in all our headquarters, platforms and stores to control the consump- tion of resources, to reduce that consumption and to mitigate its impact.
+For example, when building our headquarters, they are designed in accordance with bioclimatic criteria, encouraging the installation of pho- tovoltaic panels, harnessing rain water for non-drinking uses and ensuring that lighting systems are self-reg- ulating in accordance with external light conditions.
+In 2021, we highlight the new Zara.com building, with a surface area of 67,000 m and equipped with the latest advances in technology and sustainability. (i) More information in section 5.6.
+Collaborating to safeguard the planet of this Report.
 Acknowledgements The relationship with NGOs, governments and other civil organisations is key to implementing our sus- tainable business model throughout the value chain.
 The recognition from some of these organisations of our work in 2021 is an incentive to continue making progress.
-Notable recognitions obtained in 2021 include our listing in the FTSE4Good, CDP, DJSI or the Global 100 Most Sustainable Corporations in the World rankings. (i) More information in section 3.4.
+Notable recognitions obtained in 2021 include our listing in the FTSE4Good, CDP, DJSI or the Global 100 Most Sustainable Corporations in the World rankings. () More information in section 3.4.
 Acknowledgements of this Report.